joseluisq/usize/README.md

 uSizer
 ======

-Useful class for resize DOM objects
+Useful class for resize DOM elements

 How to use